 To this point, this chapter has concerned itself with both what potency is and what its being is.
 In so doing it has concentrated on the authoritative (kurios) sense of the word dunamis, namely, being a source of change in an other (Met.
 IX.1 1046a4–12).
 But as Brentano remarked, the concept of “possibility”—a distinct meaning of the word dunamis—has become prominent in ontology.61 I will briefly point out two features of the potency-possibility distinction, in Aristotle’s account: that possibility is anchored in the real potencies of particular beings, and that potency pervades modality.

 First, Aristotle subordinates possibility to the more robust sense of potency, examined above, by arguing that “it cannot be true to say that such-and-such is possible, but will not be the case,” that is, that a thing will not be possible unless a real potency can accomplish it (Met.
-IX.4 1047b2–30).62 But this subordination affects the meaning of modal concepts: they are not independent or universal concepts, but are localized in the real potency of particular beings.
+IX.4 1047b2–30).62 But this subordination affects the meaning of modal concepts: they are located in the real potencies of particular beings.
 It is uncontroversial to point out that Aristotle’s physics is not an account of universal laws applied in particular situations.
-But this means that regularities and necessities are expressions of the character of particular potencies.
+But this means that possibility is not an independent universal concept; possibilities, regularities, and necessities are expressions of the character of particular potencies

 Second, potency matters to ontology in at least three modal situations: when a thing is actively being a certain way and able to be so, when it is not active in this way, but able to be so, and when it is incapable of being so.
 Although potency is most conspicuous when a thing is both able to be the case and not at-work being that way, the most central insight is that potency is there and contributes to each of the three modal situations.
 When a thing is the case, potency is what allows it to be and at the same time determines whether what actually is will be necessary or contingent.
 When something is not the case but able to be, potency is responsible for its contingency.
 When something is not able to be the case, potency is responsible for the necessity that it cannot be.